 These forces can lead to injuries in the neck and back—even if the car itself does not sustain much damage.
 In the most extreme cases, a rear-end collision may lead to spinal cord injuries or traumatic brain injuries.
 Those sorts of injuries can have a long term or permanent impact on your day to day life, your ability to work, and your ability to enjoy activities that are important to you.

 If you are injured in a rear-end collision, getting medical attention should, of course, be your first priority.
-The next thing on your priority list should be having a conversation with an attorney.
+The next thing on your priority list should be having a conversation with a Houston personal injury lawyer.

 Why You Need an Experienced Car Accident Attorney After a Collision